 Emma Knowles, GiGL Partnership Officer

-Emma Knowles is GiGL’s partnership officer.
+Emma is GiGL’s partnership officer.
 She delivers work for existing GiGL partners with service level agreements, as well as carrying out work with students that wish to use GiGL data for research projects.
 At times she focuses on internal database work and core projects.

 Town or countryside?